THE MCCLOUD JUDGEMENT AND YOUR REMEDIABLE PENSION SAVINGS STATEMENT

 The annual allowance is the maximum amount of tax-free growth your pension can have in a tax year.
 The standard annual allowance was £80,000 for 2015/16, £40,000 each tax year from 6 April 2016 until 5 April 2023 and £60,000 from 6 April 2023.

-HMRC is introducing a new digital service that will enable members who have new annual allowance charges, or changes to annual allowance charges as a result of rollback, to:
+HMRC’s digital service will enable members who have new annual allowance charges, or changes to annual allowance charges as a result of rollback, to:

 The digital service will also apply to other tax charges such as lifetime allowance charges and unauthorised payments charges.